pip-services/pip-services-docs/content/en/node/expressions/calculator/variables/ivariable_collection.md

 #### findIndexByName
-'sFinds a variable index in the list by the variable's name.
+Finds a variable index in the list by the variable's name.

 > findIndexByName(name: string): number

-- **name**: string - variable name to be found.
+- **name**: string - name of the variable to be found.
 - **returns**: number - variable index in the list or *-1* if variable was not found.